 Now that you have deployed your Rails app, you might want to read the logs.
 You can read the app logs by using the Logs Viewer located in the Google Cloud Platform Console.

 You can learn more about reading logs using the Cloud SDK.

 Clean up resources

-After you've finished the Using Cloud SQL for MySQL with Rails 5 tutorial, you can clean up the resources you created on Google Cloud Platform so they won't take up quota and you won't be billed for them in the future.
+After you've finished the Using Cloud SQL for MySQL with Rails 5 tutorial, you can clean up the resources that you created on GCP so they won't take up quota and you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.